akarazhev/java-challenges/doc/interview/big_o.md

 space-required by an algorithm.

 Space complexity is a parallel concept to time complexity.
-If we need to create an array of size n, this will require 0(n) space.
+If we need to create an array of size n, this will require O(n) space.
 If we need a two-dimensional array of size nxn, this will require O(n^2) space.

 Stack space in recursive calls counts, too.